PhucTranS3924715/COSC2657-Assignment3/README.txt

 - Can add payment methods and choose payment methods when booking a ride.
 - Can view vouchers list.
 - Can edit their profile information, including change avatar.
-- Can set SOS information include phone and message, or change already exist SOS information
+- Can set SOS information to include phone and message, or change already existing SOS information.

 Drivers:
 - Can view, edit and delete their account.